Course Syllabus

 To contribute your ideas, you can annotate the lecture notes using Hypothes.is, which is an amazing tool for website annotations.

-3. To add an annotation, select some text and then click the on the pop-up menu.
-To see the annotations of others, click the in the upper right-hand corner of the page.
+• To review annotations from others, click the icon located in the upper right-hand corner of the page.

 Course Demo Data